pantheon-systems/documentation/source/content/autopilot.md

 Pantheon's Autopilot:

 - Automatically detects when new updates are available
-- Performs the updates in an isolated Multidev environment
+- Performs the updates in an isolated [Multidev](/multidev) environment
 - Tests the updates with automated visual regression testing
 - Optionally deploys the updates

 ## Get Autopilot

-Contact [Sales](https://pantheon.io/earlyaccess/autopilot?docs) - Autopilot Early Access program been filled.
-Spots may be available for Limited Availability testing.
+The Autopilot Early Access program has been filled.
+Spots may be available for Limited Availability testing; contact [Sales](https://pantheon.io/earlyaccess/autopilot?docs) for details.

 ## Enable Autopilot